-By creating a safe and happy environment, with motivating and enjoyable learning experiences, we enable children to become confident and independent learners.
-Because all our children are individuals, we work closely alongside all our parents and carers to meet each child’s needs, so that every child can reach his or her full potential.
+By creating a safe and happy environment, with exciting and enjoyable learning experiences, we enable children to become confident and independent learners.
+We believe each child is unique and has individual interests so we work closely alongside all our parents and carers finding out what makes each child tick and to meet each child’s needs, so that all children can reach his or her full potential.

 Our curriculum is exciting and challenging and is based on our observation of children’s needs, interests, and stages of development across the seven areas of learning, which are: